Robust, randomized preconditioning for kernel ridge regression: Algorithms and best practices

 where $\mat{A}(:, \set{S})$ denotes the submatrix of $\mat{A}$ with column indices in $\set{S} = \{s_1, \ldots, s_k\}$ and $\mat{A}(\set{S}, \set{S})$ denotes the submatrix with row and column indices both in $\set{S}$.
 Minimizing this quadratic loss function leads to a coefficient vector $\vec{\hat{\beta}}$ that satisfies

+Equation~\eqref{eq:restricted_krr_eqn} is a $k \times k$ linear system that is potentially much smaller than the $N \times N$ system \eqref{eq:exact_eqn} in full-data KRR.
+This system can be arbitrarily ill-conditioned and may even be singular.
+Therefore, to accurately solve restricted KRR problems in finite-precision arithmetic, we add a small multiple of the machine precision to the diagonal entries of the regularizer $\mu \mat{A}(\set{S}, \set{S})$.

-\Cref{eq:restricted_krr_eqn} is a $k \times k$ linear system, which is smaller than the full-data KRR problem.
-Yet it is still expensive to solve \eqref{eq:restricted_krr_eqn} by direct methods because of the $\order(k^2N)$ cost of forming $\mat{A}(\set{S}, :) \mat{A}(:, \set{S})$.
-When the number of centers is moderately large ($k \geq 10^3$), we recommend a cheaper approach for solving \eqref{eq:restricted_krr_eqn} using conjugate gradient with the \krill preconditioner, as described in the next section.
-We will prove that \krill preconditioning solves every restricted KRR problem in $\order ((N + k^2) k \log k)$ arithmetic operations (\Cref{thm:a_priori_2}).
+Solving \eqref{eq:restricted_krr_eqn} by direct methods is expensive because of the $\order(k^2N)$ cost of forming the Gram matrix $\mat{G} = \mat{A}(\set{S}, :) \mat{A}(:, \set{S})$.
+When the number of centers is $k \geq 10^3$, we recommend a cheaper approach for solving \eqref{eq:restricted_krr_eqn} using conjugate gradient with the \krill preconditioner, described below.
+We will prove that \krill preconditioning solves \emph{every} restricted KRR problem in $\order ((N + k^2)\, k \log k)$ arithmetic operations (\Cref{thm:a_priori_2}).